jorgeemejia/CS-449-Project-1/README.md

 ## Getting Lost

 "Wait, what's a ___?"
-"How the fuck do you ____?"
+"How the do you ____?"
 Some of these things like branches, pull requests, merging, issues, and so on might be new and confusing, and that's perfectly fine!
 Don't hesitate to hop into our Discord and ask for help or clarification.